AKstudios/Moteino-Door-Shield/README.md

-# Moteino IAQ Shield
+# Moteino Door Shield

-This is an indoor air quality shield for Motenio that measures temperature, humidity, light intensity, PM2.5, CO2 and VOC concentrations.
-Power through micro USB.
+This is a door status shield for the Moteino.
+It uses a reed switch to check the status of a door (open/close).
+Current draw < 0.1uA
 <br><br>
-Sensors used:<br>
-SHT31/35<br>
-TSL2591<br>
-CCS811<br>
-PMS5003/7003 (molex connector for external module)<br>

 <p align="center">
   <img src="https://github.com/AKstudios/Moteino-IAQ-Shield/blob/master/Rendering-top.png" alt="CRT Sensor Board"/>